 Breast cancer treatment depends on a variety of factors, including the tumor’s location, its stage and your health.

-Your doctors at Valley will work with you, your family and each other to create a personalized treatment plan.
+Valley's breast cancer team will work with you, your family and each other to create a personalized treatment plan.
 Typically, your breast cancer treatment at Valley will involve the following:

 Chemotherapy and Targeted Therapy